Kyriosity/read-write/readme+/pencraft/readme+/_rsc/README.md

 # Artisctic and other non-code resources in repositories

-Non-code materials in repositories here contain diverse pictures, snapshots, schemes, quotes, wiki references, and other borrowings.
-Some are directly contributed.
+Non-code stuff in repositories here contains diverse pictures, snapshots, schemes, quotes, wiki references, and other materials: borrowed (from 3d parties) and own.

 ## Own resources

-You can reproduce resources, that I contributed, as a collage or meme (also reworked), when explicitly attributing them to my profile on GitHub.
+Resources such as collages, memes, or texts, contributed by repository owner(s), can be reproduced without permission but explicitly referencing to the GitHub profile.

 ## External resources